Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Methods

 \subsection{Data and Preprocessing}

-To enable surgeon-like spinal trajectory planning directly from bi-planar X-rays we train a transformer-based imitation learning policy using an incremental action representation that predicts cannula adjustments from AP and lateral radiographs.
-A high-level overview of the model and our approach can be found in Fig.~\ref{model_overview}.
-The large-scale annotated training data required to train such a model is generated by constructing a realistic simulation environment with automatically derived safe trajectories.
-The data generation pipeline consists of three main components: (1)~preprocessing of clinical CT data and segmentation, (2)~generation and filtering of safe trajectories, (3)~simulation of bi-planar radiographs, with the full pipeline being illustrated in Fig.~\ref{data_generation}.
-After our data is generated we train a transformer-based imitation learning policy using an incremental action representation \cite{kim_surgical_2024} the predicts cannula adjustments from AP and lateral radiographs.
+The large-scale annotated training data required for training is generated by constructing a realistic simulation environment with automatically derived safe trajectories.
+The data generation pipeline consists of three main components: (1)~preprocessing of clinical CT data and segmentation; (2)~generation and filtering of safe trajectories; (3)~simulation of bi-planar radiographs.
+The full pipeline is illustrated in Fig.~\ref{data_generation}.

-The foundation for our simulation is provided by wide range of CT scans from the NMDID dataset~\cite{edgar2020_NMDID}.
+The foundation for our simulation is provided by a wide range of CT scans from the NMDID dataset~\cite{edgar2020_NMDID}.
 Each CT is segmented with TotalSegmentator~\cite{wasserthal_totalsegmentator_2023} to obtain 3D vertebrae segmentations.
 To improve image quality for small fields of view, we increase the CT's voxel resolution by resampling, interpolating, and smoothing tissue volumes~\cite{shaker_synthesizing_2024}.
 We then assign custom DeepDRR material models~\cite{unberath_deepdrr_2018} with mass densities and material decompositions to the individual anatomical parts.
 This produces high-quality radiographs for visualizing small structures such as pedicles with the limited voxel resolution of the CT inputs.
 In addition, vertebral meshes are generated for efficient trajectory generation and analysis.